 More meaningfully, Zigbee also wins when it comes to how many devices (or 'nodes') you can have connected to the same mesh network at once - 65,000, compared to Z-Wave's limit of 232 devices.
 In reality, it is unlikely that your smart home will have more than 232 devices in it, but if you happen to have a mansion filled with smart lights in every room, then you might want to use a Zigbee lighting product instead.

 The technologies also differ when it comes to how far each device can transmit data.
 Zigbee's range falls between 33 and 66 feet, while Z-Wave is 100 feet.
-However, both of these figures depend on where the devices are, if walls are nearby, how thick the walls are, and various other factors.
+However, both of these figures depend on where the devices are, if walls are nearby, how thick the walls are, and various other factors, just as with Wi-Fi and Bluetooth.
 But, given the mesh networking we explained earlier, it is highly likely that another smart devices is just a few feet away and able to repeat the signal before it falls out of range.

 Finally, both technologies use the same AES-128 encryption to keep your smart home safe - especially important when using devices like smart door locks and motion sensors for alarm systems.